braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 |Email Capture Input Placeholder | Custom copy. | This is used solely in the Web Email Capture Form and will direct your users to input the desired content into the space. |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-#### Additional settings
+### Additional settings

 {% tabs local %}
 {% tab Buttons %}

 #### Buttons

-when available for your message type, you can have up to two buttons appear below your body of text.
+When available for your message type, you can have up to two buttons appear below your body of text.

 ![Primary_Secondary]({% image_buster /assets/img/primary-secondary-buttons.png %}){: height="40%" width="40%"}